2023 Most Popular Health Sciences & Services Bachelor's Degree Schools in the Plains States Region

 The average amount in student loans that health science majors at USD take out while working on their Bachelor's Degree is $28,498.
 This translates to an average monthly loan payment of $138, based on a 10-year repayment plan.

-Out of the 50 schools in the Plains States Region that were part of this year’s ranking, University of Missouri - Kansas City landed the # 4 spot on the list.
-UMKC is a large public school located in the large city of Kansas City.
+A rank of #4 on this year’s list means University of Missouri - Kansas City is a great place for health sciences and services students working on their bachelor’s degree.
+UMKC is a large public school located in the city of Kansas City.

 About 86% of the students majoring in health science at the school are women while 14% are male.